agalue/opennms-drift-kubernetes/README.minikube.md

 ## Manifets

-Once `minikube` is running, execute the following to apply a reduced version of the original YAML files located at the [manifests](manifests) directory, that fits the suggested settings.
+Execute the following to apply a reduced version of the original YAML files located at the [manifests](manifests) directory, that fits the suggested settings.

 ```bash
 kubectl apply -k minikube
 ```

+It could about 15 minutes to have all the components up and running compared to cloud-based solutions (as we have one node, despite the resource reduction), which is why I encourage you to use a cloud-based solution or a bare-metal Kubernetes cluster.

 ## Install Jaeger Tracing